 Next was a word from our sponsor.
 Cheryl and I are both huge fans of using Gousto to help take the hassle out of feeding our families healthy home-cooked meals.

 Cheryl loves how Gousto brings more variety to their family meals and replaces a couple of unhealthy and expensive takeaways each week.
 For me, it’s about all of the time I save not having to meal plan and food shop, as well as the fact I serve dinners that actually taste good now that I have all ingredients pre-measured and a simple step-by-step recipe card to follow.

 I showed the Gousto recipe card holders of all of the creations I’ve made over the past couple of years – including the one my 16 year son made by himself recently.
-We shared the 50% off two Gousto boxes offer – which anyone reading this can take us up on too by clicking this link!
+We shared Gousto’s offer – and anyone reading this can take us up on 60% off their first box, and 30% off ALL boxes in the first month by clicking this link!
 (At the same time as you’re using this offer, it also helps Project Me to fund future events, so thank you in advance.)

 Over the lunch break Elizabeth Lawson, Usborne book rep and owner of Liz’s Pop-Up Bookshop, ran our author’s book corner, alongside my son Marco.
 Suzy Reading and I enjoyed signing copies of our respective books, The Self-Care Revolution and Project Me for Busy Mothers.
 People were thrilled to get their hands on Lucinda Miller’s brand new book, hot off the press – The Good Stuff: Delicious Recipes and Tips for Happier and Healthier Children.
 We loved meeting many of the amazing women who’d treated themselves to this special day for themselves.